ORI-Muchim/BERT-MB-iSTFT-VITS/README.md

 - If you have done preprocessing, set "cleaned_text" to true.
 - Change `training_files` and `validation_files` to the path of preprocessed manifest files.
-- Select same `text_cleaners` you used in preprocessing step.

 ## Training
 ```sh